Something, something, perfect enemy of the good.

 - As a kid, I hated getting dirty.
 I didn't like playing in puddles or mud.
 I loved bathing.
 It's probably related to my attitudes about hygiene and cleanliness today, including perhaps my tactile aversion to stickiness and dust/chalk, my dislike of slimy foods, and paranoia about STDs.
 I literally and figuratively colored inside the lines (and still do).

 - I'm extremely materialistic in that I attach high sentimental value to things most people would regard as unimportant--so I can't throw anything away.
+I think this is because "things" help to ground me in physical reality and provide an anchor for my memory, which feels fragile and fallible.
 But with the exception of groceries and occasional tech splurges, I'm pretty darned frugal by nature.

 - I love the beach and the ocean, and while I don't pursue them often enough, I enjoy all manners of water sports and being on various water crafts.